didiersmith/steve/chapters/permanent-schizophrenia.md

 "I'll see you on the other side, comrade," Xavier replied.

-Xavier saw Ivan's eyes go blank a moment before he was swallowed by the blackness.
-His mind being paused, Xavier assumed.
+Xavier saw Ivan's eyes go blank, as his mind was paused a moment before being swallowed by the blackness.

 "So far so good," came his dad's voice in his head.
 "I think next time we'll just black you all out at once.
 This is stressful."